VictorKMaina/AkanCalculator/README.md

 * GitHub

 ## Support and contact details
 If you would like to contact me, email me at [vk13runic@gmail.com](mailto:vk13runic@gmail.com "E-mail me").
-The project is open-source, so feel free to edit it and use it as wish.
+The project is open-source, so feel free to edit it and use it as you wish.
 If you have any ideas on how to make it better, don't hesitate to reach out.
 ## License
 MIT License